 No digestion means no energy produced and no support throughout the workout.
 That’s why the ideas below have also been divided into time differences, including a few pre-workout breakfast snacks you could take just before exercise.

-- For a workout within two to three hours or more, you have more time for food to metabolize.
+- For a workout within two to three hours or more, you have more time for food to be metabolized.
 You can go for more whole foods such as rice, roasted vegetables, and lean protein.

-- For a workout within two hours, drinks such as protein shakes or breakfast cereals and oats would be the better choice as they take less time to metabolize.
+- For a workout within two hours, drinks such as protein shakes or breakfast cereals and oats would be the better choice as they take less time to digest.

-- For a workout within an hour or less, you have the shortest time and therefore should opt for snacks such as protein bars, fruits, or Greek yogurt.
+- For a workout within an hour or less, you have the shortest time and therefore should opt for snacks such as a handful of nuts, a banana with peanut butter or a bowl of Greek yogurt.

 Pre-Workout Meal Ideas